 - Click on the "Join" button that appears near the bottom of the page.

-If you have already had your DNA tested by the National Geographic Society's Genographic Project, then go to your personal webpage with the Genographic Project, click on the "Learn More" link near the bottom of your personal page so that you can transfer your DNA results into the Family Tree DNA database, and then follow the instructions in the previous paragraph.
+If you have already had your DNA tested by the National Geographic Society's Genographic Project, then go to your personal webpage with the Genographic Project, then go to your Profile page and then click on "Expert Options" followed by the "Transfer to FTDNA" link.

 Once you have joined our project, please login to your personal webpage with Family Tree DNA, go to your "User Preferences" and enter the name and details of your most distant maternal ancestor, including the latitude and longitude of where she lived [this way a pin will show up for her on the map for this project].
 To find the decimal formats for a location's latitude and longitude, you can use this online utility.
 As an example, coordinates for the town of Gander are Latitude 48.95 and Longitude -54.6 [note the minus sign].